 Absences/Attendance: Students are expected to be present and on time to class every day.
 While grades are not assigned for attendance, experience tells us that it is difficult to master any skill without being present for instruction, discussion, and opportunities to demonstrate competence.
 Students will be marked tardy when they are not in class and ready to participate when the bell rings.
 Students will receive a discipline referral for leaving class without permission if they leave the class before they are dismissed at the bell.
 This is a security and safety issue.

 Make-up Work: I follow the Rio Rancho High School policy on make-up work.
 Students have the same number of days they were absent to complete and turn in homework and in-class assignments.
-For example, if the student is absent for an assignment on Monday and the student returns on Tuesday, the assignment is due for that student on Wednesday.
+For example, if the student is absent for an assignment on Monday and the student returns on Tuesday, the assignment will still be on time on Wednesday.
 In the event a long-term assignment or project is given, the due date will stand.
 For example, if a project is assigned on March 1 and is due on March 10, the student is aware of the due date and the expectations for the assignment.
 If the student is absent on the due date the project is still due and the student should make arrangements to have the project turned in.
 Of course, I will always work with students who have difficult circumstances.
 The key is communication.
 Students are responsible for checking in with the teacher when they return from an absence for all make-up work.

 Missing Work: The worst academic decision a student can make is to take a zero on an assignment.
 High school is not only about putting numbers in the grade book; it is vitally important that students build skills and then demonstrate that they have mastered those skills through the successful completion of Embedded Assessments (to use the Springboard terminology).
 Skill building and demonstration of mastery are key components of a growth mindset.

-When a student does not turn in an assignment when it is due, the student's assignment will be marked as "missing" in the grade book.
+When a student does not turn in an assignment when it is due, the student's assignment will be marked as "missing" in the grade book along with a zero.
 "I forgot", "It wasn't done", and "I didn't understand" are not acceptable excuses.
-The zero will stand as missing work until the assignment is complete.
-Students will have until the day the Embedded Assessment starts to turn in missing "Practice" assignments.
+The zero will stand if the assignment is not turned in within a week of the original assignment.
 If a student turns in an assignment that is partially complete and the student has been making a legitimate effort to finish, they will be allowed to finish.
 Be careful not to take advantage of this.
 Having unrelated conversations with classmates, sneaking time on a phone or game, and sleeping and then rushing in the last few minutes to get something done does not constitute a legitimate effort and the appropriate grade with be entered.

 Under no circumstances will a student be allowed to make up multiple zeros at the end of a grading period to save a grade.
 Grading periods are nine weeks long and students are expected to recognize the importance of every assignment.